Surtitles: Surtitling smart glasses

-After a successful test run in 2015, the French-German surtitling company Panthea launched a pilot project on a larger scale introducing multilingual surtitles on smart glasses to the Festival d'Avignon 2017.
+After a successful test run in 2015, the French-German surtitling company Panthea launched a pilot project on a larger scale introducing multilingual surtitles on smartglasses to the Festival d'Avignon 2017.

 The system was the subject of a study which was later published by the French Ministry of Culture.
 The device became commercially available the following year and was tested by several houses, such as the Paris Opera.
 The Theatre Times test user report that: "Supertitles are displayed on the lenses during the performance so that you can concentrate more on what is happening on the stage rather than reading supertitles."

 In October 2019, the Théâtre Édouard VII, in partnership with Panthea and the Fondation pour l'audition (a non-profit foundation for the hearing-impaired), became the first Parisian theatre to offer surtitling smart glasses for a full season, providing the service at no extra cost for audience members with hearing impairments.

+Surtitling tools

+Software used for surtitling for stage performances and film projections include Captitles, Glypheo, Sub-o-tronic, Subtivals, QStit.